MicrosoftDocs/power-platform/power-platform/admin/geo-to-geo-migrations.md

 -	Some chatbots' dependent components must be manually reconfigured during or after the migration - for example, connections, environment variables, custom connectors.

 Before the migration:
-1. Chatbots are solution aware.
+1. Chatbots are solution-aware.
 You can go to https://make.powerapps.com/, navigate to the **Solutions** page, and export all chatbots'solutions - either individually or group them together in a single solution.
 For more information, see [Export and import bots using solutions](/power-virtual-agents/authoring-export-import-bots).

 After the migration:
 1. Select the new environment from https://make.powerapps.com/, and navigate to the **Solutions** page.